piskvorky/gensim/docs/src/install.rst

 Contact
 --------

-If you encounter problems or have any questions regarding `gensim`, send me an email to the address at the bottom of this page.
+Use the `gensim discussion group <http://groups.google.com/group/gensim/>`_ for any questions and troubleshooting.
+For private enquiries, you can also send me an email to the address at the bottom of this page.